rohan-g0re/Leetcode/Neetcode/Binary_Search/6_IMPORTANT_lower_&_upper_bound.md

-## LOWER BOUND AND UPPER BOUND IN ACTION
+## LOWER BOUND AND UPPER BOUND IN ACTION --> To find the first and last positions of the element in the sorted array.

 ```cpp